scikit-learn-contrib/hiclass/README.md

 Here's our official API documentation, available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/).

 If you notice any issues with the documentation or walk-through, please let us know by opening an issue here: [https://github.com/mirand863/hiclass/issues](https://github.com/mirand863/hiclass/issues).

+## FAQ

+### How do the hierarchical classifiers work?

+A detailed description on how the classifiers work is available at [https://hiclass.readthedocs.io/en/latest/algorithms/index.html](https://hiclass.readthedocs.io/en/latest/algorithms/index.html).

 ## Support